nggit/tremolo-docs/routes.md

     yield b'You are on page ' + page_id
 ```

-The regex syntax above uses *named groups* which you can learn more about at https://docs.python.org/3/library/re.html#re.Match.groupdict
+The regex syntax above uses *named groups* which you can learn more about at [https://docs.python.org/3/library/re.html#re.Match.groupdict](https://docs.python.org/3/library/re.html#re.Match.groupdict)

-You can always check what kind of data is received if using regex in the following variable
+You can always check what kind of data is received if using regex in `request.params['url']`.
+It's a dict object.
-`request.params['url']`.